 |Convert a textual timestamp in RFC 3339 format into the ||Use the |

 |Convert a textual URI into the ||Use the |

 |Create an empty string map|

 CEXL variables are attributes from the typed attribute vocabulary, constants are implicitly typed and, functions are explicitly typed.

-Mixer validates a CEXL expression and resolves it to a type during config validation.
+Mixer validates a CEXL expression and resolves it to a type during configuration validation.
 Selectors must resolve to a boolean value and mapping expressions must resolve to the type they are mapping into.
-Config validation fails if a selector fails to resolve to a boolean or if a mapping expression resolves to an incorrect type.
+Configuration validation fails if a selector fails to resolve to a boolean or if a mapping expression resolves to an incorrect type.

 For example, if an operator specifies a string label as